TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 Some of these test cases use initial cost files, to test that the methods for reading initial costs work with one or two initial cost files.
 The contents of the initial cost files are the same as the network link costs, so they do not affect the results.

+Unless otherwise stated, these the input files for these tests use the <maxspeed> element under <node> to define the maximum speed along a link.

 #### 3.4.1 basic_shortest_path_algorithm_a_to_b_one_initial_cost_file

 ***Purpose:***